cenaj17/itucsdb1821/docs/source/user/ecem.rst

 Performing operations on hospitals requires admin logins specified as above.

-..tip:: Enter with admin to see add page, delete options and edit, if you're not an admin, trying to access these pages will redirect you into home page.
+.. tip:: Enter with admin to see add page, delete options and edit, if you're not an admin, trying to access these pages will redirect you into home page.

 A search form exists in hospitals page to further allow user to search for an hospital matching required criterias.
 If no selection is done, search will return all entries.